-It is the duty of the Authority to remain informed of consumer opinion and we appreciate your input.
+It is the duty of the RA to remain informed of consumer opinion and we appreciate your input.

 What is a Public Consultation and why do we do it?